Gua sha therapy - benefits

 Gua sha is an ancient Chinese therapy that originates from traditional Chinese medicine and dates back thousands of years.
-It uses an object to scrap the skin, with applied pressure, relieving muscle tension and stagnation in the acupuncture channel there.
+It uses an object to scrap the skin, with applied pressure, relieving muscle tension and stagnation in the acupuncture channel there thereby alleviating pain.

-It a Chinese medical therapy that's been used in Asia to treat a variety of soft tissue problems and muscular pain for thousands of years.
+Its a Chinese medical therapy that's been used in East Asia to treat a variety of soft tissue problems and muscular pain for thousands of years.
 It's like a strong form of massage.
 It's sometimes applied to the body before acupuncture treatment is given as it aids the health benefits of acupuncture therapy.

 Gua sha treatment is an ancient physical therapy and is great at moving energy and blood in the area it is given.
 It strongly increases blood flow to the area thereby relieving chronic pain and tension.
-It's effects are stronger than that of a deep tissue massage.
+Its effects are stronger than that of a deep tissue massage.
 It's especially effective for neck and shoulder tension.

 There are no real side effects except that it will leave marks on the surface of the skin that look red or purple depending upon the person.
 These marks will fade over time usually about a week.
 Therefore, you shouldn't have this form of treatment every day.

 The gua sha technique is so easy to administer that parents often perform the therapy on family members if they need it and are in pain.
 However, there have been some historical cases of parents being accused of child abuse when western medical doctors cause children that had gua sha treatment.
 This incorrect judgement was made due to the ignorance of this ancient therapy.